 CP: Yeah, but really, should vote for me.

-SC: We can disagree without hating each other.
+SC: We can disagree without hating other.

 (Together) And we approve this message.